-• I have conducted survey(s) as indicated, of the above mentioned vessel, in accordance with the applicable standards as set out in Marine Order 503

-Added (3) for AMS to inform owner in writing of incomplete / partial surveys.

-Updated (5) to clarify that an AMS can use own forms provided content is substantially the same as the forms provided by AMSA.

-Added (6) for

-declaration to be on an AMS's

-own developed forms.

-Certificates of Survey, and that to the extent evident from the inspection/s carried out I am satisfied that the vessel meets the standards.

-• I consent to the Australian Maritime Safety Authority using and disclosing the information provided in this form for purposes associated with the administration of the Marine Safety (Domestic Commercial Vessel) National Law Act 2012.

-• I understand and acknowledge that the Australian Maritime Safety Authority, as the National Regulator, may ask that I provide any information or document that the National Regulator reasonably considers necessary in relation to this recommendation.

-Note Electronic recommendations made directly into AMSA's online surveyor portal (MARS), with appropriate supporting documentation attached, satisfy the requirement to make a recommendation in writing and in the specified form.

-(7) A Recognised Organisation should include the level of detail specified in Annex 3 in their recommendation to the National Regulator.
+- I have conducted survey(s) as indicated, of the above mentioned vessel, in accordance with the applicable standards as set out in Marine Order 503 (Certificates of Survey national law) 2018, and that to the extent evident from the inspection/s carried out I am satisfied that the vessel meets the standards. - I consent to the Australian Maritime Safety Authority using and disclosing the information provided in this form for purposes associated with the administration of the Marine Safety (Domestic Commercial Vessel) National Law Act 2012. - I understand and acknowledge that the Australian Maritime Safety Authority, as the National Regulator, may ask that I provide any information or document that the National Regulator reasonably considers necessary in relation to this recommendation. - Note Electronic recommendations made directly into AMSA's online surveyor portal (MARS), with appropriate supporting documentation attached, satisfy the requirement to make a recommendation in writing and in the specified form. - (7) A Recognised Organisation should include the level of detail specified in Annex 3 in their recommendation to the National Regulator.